 Of particular concern in this respect are discretions that can be exercised - such as for charges or profit shares accruing to shareholders or other operators of the fund - where management (and their actuaries) may face a conflict of interest.
 These conflicts need to be managed or it may be preferable that such conflicts are avoided by not permitting discretions, or involving independent third parties to advise on the discretion.

-Other questions relate to the extent to which the investment returns are likely to match inflation and how volatile the mortality credits are likely to be.
-In managing a pool of risks over time, it is also important to understand the risk of being too conservative and Members should familiarize themselves with the effect referred to as the 'lucky hump' or 'tontine effect' 19.
+Other questions relate to the extent to which the investment returns are likely to match inflation and how volatile the survival credits are likely to be.
+In managing a pool of risks over time, it is also important to